There are many different ways to learn music. We help teachers to think about how and why they teach it.

 Additional workshop sessions

-- Groove your classroom takes drum kit rhythms and places them across common classroom percussion instruments and shows how these can be delivered in practical ways that are both musical and theoretical
+- Groove your classroom takes drum kit rhythms and places them across common classroom percussion instruments showing how these can be delivered in practical ways that are both musical and theoretical

 - OnCue is the Musical Futures approach to creative music-making.
 New resources combined with non-formal pedagogies (and practices) make OnCue suitable for use with any musical ensemble enriching and widening access to extra-curricular music learning